appdecentral/replicatingtypes/README.md

 3. [A First Replicating Collection](https://appdecentral.com/2020/07/22/first-replicating-collection/).
 Introduces the first collection type, a replicating add-only set.
 4. [Time for Tombstones](https://appdecentral.com/2020/08/20/time-for-tombstones/).
 Introduces a set type that can be added to, and removed from.
 Addresses how you can handle time robustly, as well as introduce tombstones to handle deletion.
 5. [Replicants All the Way Down](https://appdecentral.com/2020/09/06/replicants-all-the-way-down/).
 Introduces a replicating dictionary type which recursively merges its values.
+6. [Maintaining Order in Replicating Types](https://appdecentral.com/2020/10/10/maintaining-order-in-replicating-types/).
+Introduces a replicating array type suitable for use with text.